 The main options are Roku, Amazon Fire TV Stick, Chromecast and Apple TV.
 The first three cost about $50.

 An antenna can’t give you everything.
-If you want more options, these are the alternatives to cable and satellite TV: you can try Hulu Live, DirecTV Now, Sling, YouTube TV or PlayStationVue.
+If you want more options, these are the alternatives to cable and satellite TV: you can try Hulu Live, DirecTV Now, Sling, or YouTube TV.
 The video streaming subscriptions vary between $15 and $45 a month.
-Arguably, PlayStationVue and Sling have the richest selection.
+Arguably, Sling has the richest selection.

-There are numerous options that offer a wide variety of original content: Amazon, Netflix, HBO, Showtime, Starz, Sundance Now, AMC and more.
-Soon Apple TV+ and Disney will be available too.
+There are numerous options that offer a wide variety of original content: Amazon, Netflix, HBO, Showtime, Starz, Sundance Now, AMC, and more.
+Apple TV+ and Disney+ are available too.

 The costs for different apps vary a lot: Netflix’s current base streaming plan is $8.99 a month, while HBO costs about $15 a month.
 Most apps offer free 7-day trials, so you can test all of them and find the best fit for you.